oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 only shared among the authorization server, the resource servers the access token is valid for, and the client to whom the access token is issued.
-Access token credentials MUST only be transmitted using TLS as described in Section 1.6 with server authentication as defined by
+Access token credentials MUST only be transmitted using TLS as described in {{tls-version}} with server authentication as defined by
 {{RFC2818}}.

 The authorization server MUST ensure that access tokens cannot be